Clobetasol Topical Solution

-Clobetasol Propionate Topical Solution USP, 0.05% contains the active compound clobetasol propionate, a synthetic corticosteroid, for topical dermatologic use.
-Clobetasol an analog of prednisolone, has a high degree of glucocorticoid activity and a slight degree of mineralocorticoid activity.
+Clobetasol propionate topical solution USP, 0.05% contains the active compound clobetasol propionate, a synthetic corticosteroid for topical dermatological use.
+Clobetasol, an analog of prednisolone, has a high degree of glucocorticoid activity and a slight degree of mineralocorticoid activity.

 Clobetasol propionate has the molecular formula C25H32ClFO5 and a molecular weight of 466.98.
 It is a white to cream-colored crystalline powder insoluble in water.

-Clobetasol propionate topical solution contains clobetasol propionate 0.5 mg/g in a base composed of purified water, isopropyl alcohol (39.3%), carbomer 934P, and sodium hydroxide.
+Clobetasol propionate topical solution USP, 0.05% contains: 0.5 mg/g clobetasol propionate in a base composed of purified water, isopropyl alcohol (39.3%), carbomer 934P and sodium hydroxide (for pH adjustment).

 The corticosteroids are a class of compounds comprising steroid hormones secreted by the adrenal cortex and their synthetic analogs.
 In pharmacologic doses, corticosteroids are used primarily for their anti-inflammatory and/or immunosuppressive effects.
 Topical corticosteroids such as clobetasol propionate are effective in the treatment of corticosteroid-responsive dermatoses primarily because of their anti-inflammatory, antipruritic, and vasoconstrictive actions.
 However, while the physiologic, pharmacologic, and clinical effects of the corticosteroids are well known, the exact mechanisms of their actions in each disease are uncertain.